dishanique/Feed-Reader/README.md

 ## Feed Reader Testing

 # About:
 Jasmine testing was used as a main source to check against the project functionality.
-As a Udacity Transcend Award Receipent in the Front-End Developer Nanodegree program, this project was provided to showcase my abilities in test driven developemnt.
+As a Udacity Transcend Award Recipient in the Front-End Developer Nanodegree program, this project was provided to showcase my abilities in test driven developemnt.
 I've applied my own functionality to test through Jasmine.

 # To Run: